 - Has zero noise and confusion whatsoever.

-Always remember – anything that detracts/distracts from your call to action is merely visitor repellent; hence it’s wise to get rid of any and all hype, noise, and confusion.
+Always remember – anything that detracts/distracts from your call to action is merely visitor repellent; hence it’s wise to get rid of any hype, noise, and confusion.
 Which brings us to…

 The Four Crucial Questions Landing Pages Must Answer